google/guava/CONTRIBUTING.md

 How to contribute
 =================

-Thank you so much for wanting to contribute to Guava!
+Thank you so much for wanting to contribute to Google Guava!
 Here are a few important things you should know about contributing:

   1. API changes require discussion, use cases, etc. Code comes later.